Tour Conditions & Terms

 You are our epistle written in our hearts, known and read by all men’ you are manifestly an epistle of Christ, ministered by us, written not with ink but by the Spirit of the living God, not on tablets of stone but on tablets of flesh, that is, of the heart. – II Corinthians 3:2-3

-As you experience a different culture, remember that you are an ambassador for God.
-Be respectful and in everything you do be mindful of how Jesus would want you to act and speak.
+As you experience a different culture, remember you are an ambassador for God.
+Be respectful, and in everything you do, be mindful of how Jesus would want you to act and speak.

 Accountability